micro-ROS/micro-ROS.github.io/_docs/tutorials/advanced/6lowpan_nuttx_rpi/index.md

 ---
-title: 6LOWPAN communications between NuttX and Raspbian.
+title: 6LOWPAN communications between NuttX and a Raspberry Pi
 permalink: /docs/tutorials/advanced/6lowpan_nuttx_rpi/
 ---

-# How to set 6lowpan communication between Raspbian and Nuttx.

 This guide will show how to set-up a Raspberry Pi 3 (RPI) running Raspbian and an Olimex STM32 E407 board running NuttX to have 6lowpan communication between them.